teedmaker/test-php-executable/README.md

 ## commands

-For now, the only commands that we have is:
+For now, the only commands that we will have is:

 > new controller {name} and
 > new service {name}

-Then, put in your terminal:
+Then, in your terminal:

 ````
 # create a controller called [Home]Controller